 - Think twice before printing emails and/or copying documents;

-- Reuse and recycle office consumables such as paper, cardboard, packaging materials, plastic/paper cups, aluminium cans, printer cartridges, IT equipment and stationery;
+- Reuse and recycle office consumables such as paper, cardboard, packaging materials, plastic/paper cups, aluminium cans, IT equipment and stationery;

-- Apply the environmentally friendly principles in life outside the office.
+- Apply environmentally friendly principles in life outside the office.

-Appointed members of staff have responsibilities for the implementation of our environmental policy and are expected to ensure that environmental issues are made apparent in the operation of our firm and are given adequate consideration in the planning and day-to-day supervision of all work.
+Appointed members of staff have responsibilities for carrying through our environmental policy and ensuring that environmental issues are given adequate consideration in the planning and day-to-day supervision of all work.

-SH&P will fully comply with the statutory duties placed upon us, whilst at all times complying with, as a matter of best practice, the requirements and duties set out within Approved Guidance as issued by the Environment Agency and other organisations.
+SH&P fully complies with the statutory duties placed upon it, and the requirements and duties set out within Approved Guidance as issued by the Environment Agency.

 We hope that our business partners and clients will co-operate and assist in the implementation of this policy as far as is practicable.